obrie/retrokit/README.md

 * Automatic integration of eXoDOS configurations for PC games
 * Automatic selection of the best emulator per-game for Arcade, Atari Jaguar, and N64
 * Optimized settings per-game for Arcade, Atari Jaguar, and N64
+* Conversion of ISO-based ROMs to CHD for Dreamcast, PCEngine, PSX, and SegaCD
+* Conversion of ISO-based ROMS to CSO for PSP

 All of this means you can set up your arcade machine from scratch to feature-complete with less than a few hours worth of work.
 The automated scripts could take